 What is a design system and how long does it take to create?

-A design system is a library of reusable, adaptable components and styles that designers and developers pull from when building new features and screens.
-The big benefit?
-Consistency.
-Design systems help keep both design and development aligned as a product grows.
+A design system represents “a library of reusable, adaptable components and styles that designers and developers pull from when building new features and screens.”
+The primary advantage is consistency across growing products.

-- Component complexity.
-Things like buttons and inputs are simpler to build and maintain than tables, charts, or complex data visualizations.
+- Component complexity — Basic elements like buttons are simpler than tables, charts, or complex visualizations

-- Number of modes.
-Light mode, dark mode, high contrast modes.
-Each mode requires dedicated design time and validation across every component.
+- Number of modes — Light mode, dark mode, and high contrast options each demand dedicated design time

 Does my product actually need a design system?